Female tent camper walking dog on leash

 • Do not handle or allow your pets near sick, injured or deceased wildlife.

-• Lakes and ponds with large numbers of dead birds may have other diseases present and it is not recommended to swim in affected waters.
+• Lakes and ponds with large numbers of dead birds may have diseases present — it’s not recommended to swim in affected waters.

-• When hunting, do not skin or consume animals that you observe to be sick or dead.
+• When hunting, do not skin or consume sick or dead animals.

 Handling Animals

-• Avoid handling wildlife, but if contact is necessary always wear gloves and wash hands.
+• Avoid handling wildlife, but if contact is necessary always wear gloves and wash your hands.

-• When field dressing carcasses, protect yourself from contact with tissues, fluids, and parasites (i.e., ticks, fleas).
+• When field dressing carcasses, protect yourself from contact with tissues, fluids and parasites (i.e., ticks, fleas, etc.).

 • Warn children to never handle an unfamiliar animal.
-If an animal lets you approach or handle it, there's something wrong with the animal.
-Many animals may also bite in self-defense.
+If an animal lets you approach or handle it, there's something wrong with it.

 Pets

 • Keep pets in yards, kennels or on a leash.
-Pets that are allowed to run loose are more likely to come in contact with infected animals or disease carrying pests and bring them into homes.
+Pets that are allowed to run loose are more likely to come in contact with infected animals, or disease-carrying pests that they can bring into your home.

-• Use flea, tick and mite preventatives for your pets.
+• Use flea, tick and mite preventatives on your pets.

 • Pets should not eat or play with dead or decaying bird or animal bodies.